asauber/go-git-revision/README.md

 ### Why and how

-This embeds the current git commit hash into your go binary as a static string, and prints it upon startup, so that at any time in the future you can relate the binary or it’s output to a specific git revision.
+This embeds the current git commit hash into your go binary as a static string, and prints it upon startup, so that at any time in the future you can relate the binary or its output to a specific git revision.

 ### To build